Illias-b/Natural-Language-Processing/README.md

 ## Code Description
 The code for this project is divided into several key parts, each responsible for a stage in the analysis process:

-1. **Data Preprocessing**: Cleaning and tokenizing text data.
+1. **Data Preprocessing**: Cleaning and tokenising text data.
+This step is crucial as it prepares the raw survey text, removing any noise and irrelevant information.
+Tokenisation is particularly important because it breaks down the text into individual elements or 'tokens'.
+This makes the data more manageable and enables the model to more effectively analyze and understand the language patterns and sentiments in the responses.

 2. **Topic Modeling**: Applying GSDMM for identifying topics within survey responses.
+We chose GSDMM specifically because it excels in analysing short texts, less than 50 words which is typical in surveys.
+This model helps in accurately extracting themes and sentiments from concise responses, providing a deeper understanding of the underlying topics in the survey data.

-3. **Visualization**: Generating word clouds and bar charts to visualize the findings.
+3. **Visualisation**: Generating word clouds and bar charts to visualise the findings.
+This step is important for presenting the results in an intuitive and easily interpretable manner.
+Visualisations like word clouds and bar charts help in quickly grasping the key themes and the frequency of various terms, making the data accessible to a wider audience, including those without a technical background.

-The main script `nps_analysis.py` contains the full code used for this analysis.
-Additional utility scripts may be included for specific tasks like data cleaning or visualization.
+Each of these steps plays a vital role in transforming raw survey data into meaningful insights, enabling us to understand customer opinions and preferences better.

 [View the Jupyter Notebook](https://github.com/Illias-b/NPS-Survey-Code.git)